scottprahl/RigolWFM/docs/index.rst

 This project leverages a domain specific language (kaitai struct) to represent the binary files.
 Once a binary file has been described in this text format, parsers can be generated for a wide range of languages (C++/STL, C#, Go, Java, JavaScript, Lua, Perl, PHP, Python, and Ruby).

-Kaitai Struct <https://kaitai.io> also has a slick web IDE <https://ide.kaitai.io> that allows one to interactively reverse engineer binary file formats directly in your browser.
-This is super helpful for those Rigol ``.wfm`` formats that are undocumented.

 Using RigolWFM
 ---------------